atarazana/gramola-operator/part-1-1.md

 ## Let's install our operator

-In order to install the operator you can choose to:
+In order to install the operator you can choose between:

-* do it manually
 * using kubectl-operator plugin
 * using OLM console